There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

-If you mention the 1994 Winter Olympics in Lillehammer to a Norwegian, the chance is that he or she will close her eyes and smile sheepishly while reminiscing the great event.
-Several of the Olympic arenas from back then are still in use today (as are, to a lesser degree, those from the Oslo Olympics in ‘52).
+If you mention the 1994 Winter Olympics in Lillehammer to a Norwegian, chances are he or she will close her eyes and smile sheepishly while reminiscing about the great event.
+Several of the Olympic arenas are still in use today (so are, to a lesser degree, those from the Oslo Olympics in ‘52).

 There are strong traditions for cross-country skiing in Norway.
 Indeed, it has its roots here – and the sport is one of the few in which we can truly boast of being one of the best nations in the world.
 Ski jumping, biathlon and alpine will regularly attract large crowds as well, at least the international competitions.

-The ski jumping hill at Holmenkollen, which is visible from miles away as it towers above Oslo, is the most visited attraction in Norway, and hosts a World Cup event every winter.
-At Holmenkollen you will also find the world's oldest museum specialized in skiing.
+The Holmenkollen ski jump, visible from miles away as it towers over Oslo, is one of the most visited attractions in Norway and hosts a World Cup event every winter.
+At Holmenkollen, you will also find the world's oldest museum specialized in skiing.

-If you’re a football fan (with an acquired taste), you could visit one of the many stadiums in Norway to soak up the atmosphere.
+If you’re a football fan (with an acquired taste), you could visit one of the many stadiums in Norway, and feel the atmosphere.
 Rosenborg BK in Trondheim is the most successful team in the past few decades, while Vålerenga is the largest club in Oslo.
 Brann in Bergen also has a loud and very enthusiastic following.